rocfd/brewpitopes/README.md

 6. Use the FASTA to predict linear epitopes using [ABCpred](https://webs.iiitd.edu.in/raghava/abcpred/ABC_submission.html) server.

       Predict using all the epitope windows (10,12,14,16,18,20) and overlapping filter ON.
-      Copy results from the webpage and save as .csv
+      Copy results from the webpage to a .csv
       Save at: path/to/brewpitopes/A_linear_predictions/abcpred/abcpred_10mers.csv

 7. Extract epitopes from ABCpred results using epixtractor_linear_abcpred.R